 While driving, Isserley is unwillingly stopped by a hitchhiker, whose pregnant wife is giving birth.
-The couple needs a ride to the hospital.
-And because Isserley now has conflicts about killing humans, she agrees to help them instead of killing them.
+The man needs a ride to the hospital where his wife is going through labor.
 During the trip, the man discusses death, and how he believes that when we die we come back to exist on Earth in some other form.

 As you can see, very few of the book’s details are part of the finished film.
 But still, the book’s plot informs the movie.
-Glazer simply strips away the novel’s needless plot specifics and instead focuses on Isserley’s mission.
+Glazer and screenwriter Walter Campbell simply strips away the novel’s needless plot specifics and instead focuses on Isserley’s mission.

 The major difference, however, is the ending.
 In the book, Isserley comes to empathize with the man who is trying to get his wife to the hospital.
 Isserley observes their stressful situation and their desire to grow a family, and is moved by the man’s belief that there’s more to life than our physical beings.
 She is conflicted about whether or not to kill the man right before she crashes.

-In the film, Johansson’s character has already decided that she no longer wants to hunt for men.
-After connecting with the disfigured man—who becomes the movie’s equivalent of Amlis from the book—she abandons her fur jacket (which had become a symbol of her hunting prowess) and decides to run from the motorcycle man who has been ensuring that she carries out her job duties.
+In the film, The Woman has already decided that she no longer wants to hunt for men.
+After connecting with the disfigured man—who becomes the movie’s equivalent of Amlis from the book—she abandons her fur jacket (which had become a symbol of her hunting prowess) and decides to run from the Motorcycle Man who has been ensuring that she carries out her job duties.